-With those former results available, rather than now repeating similar measurement for the DPI use case once more, for this work we chose to instead examine performance for the HTTP proxy application that we discuss in §4.4, conducting a load test that stresses both dissection and assembly code in a different setting.
-To that end, we proxied connections against a local web-server running Nginx 1.4.7 on a machine with 16 Intel Xeon E5-2650 CPUs, serving a static HTML page of 3,700 bytes.
-We performed the test using ab, the Apache HTTP server benchmarking tool [1] in single-thread mode.
-With caching disabled, our proxy could sustain 676 req/s; enabling caching increased that number to 2,505 reg/s.
-For comparison, with no proxy in place, Nginx could sustain a baseline of 3,403 req/s, indicating that the proof-ofconcept proxy already fares well in comparison with a highly optimized web server implementation.
-(Note that the proxy performs the parse/assembly process twice, once for the request and once for the response)
+Evaluating the performance for a generic system like Spicy can be difficult, as it remains challenging to compare it to other systems typically hardcoding similar functionality while tailoring its logic specifically to their setting.
+While we consider Spicy's capabilities the main focus of this work, we derive confidence about its performance characteristics from two observations.
+First, conceptually, it is indeed HILTI that determines most of Spicy's runtime performance characteristics.
+As Spicy leverages the work from [25] as a starting point, it also inherits the promising baseline performance we observed there.
+Second, we performed a load test using the HTTP proxy application (see §4.4), which stresses both dissection and assembly code.
+We proxied connections against a local web server running Nginx 1.4.7 on a machine with 16 Intel Xeon E5-2650 CPUs, serving a static HTML page of 3,700 bytes.
+We performed the test using ab [1], the Apache HTTP server benchmarking tool, in single-thread mode.
+Because our proxy prototype is single-threaded, we limited ab to issuing requests sequentially.4 With caching disabled, our proxy could sustain 676 req/sec; enabling caching increased that number to 2,505 req/sec.
+For comparison, with no proxy in place, Nginx could sustain a baseline of 3,403 req/sec, indicating that the proof-of-concept proxy already fares well in comparison with a highly optimized web server implementation.
+(Note that the proxy performs the parse/assembly process twice, once for the request and once for the response.)